 5. Plan for RMDs

 Withdrawals from traditional 401(k)s and IRAs are taxable, but there are ways to reduce the bite with planning.
 And it's important to avoid penalties for failing to take RMDs.
-Starting in 2023, the SECURE 2.0 Act also decreased the penalty for failing to take an RMD to 25% of the RMD amount not taken (from its previous level of 50%).
+The SECURE 2.0 Act also decreased the penalty for failing to take an RMD to 25% of the RMD amount not taken (from its previous level of 50%).
 The penalty will be reduced to 10% if the account owner withdraws the RMD amount previously not taken and submits a corrected tax return in a timely manner.

 6. Consider a Roth conversion